Sign up for the latest blog updates and immediately get a coupon for 15% off your first poll.

 Using PickFu to split test your ideas, it’s quick and easy to iterate new and improved versions of those ideas.
 The written comments help you understand how customers react.
 PickFu provides both quantitative data and qualitative feedback.

+The feedback you receive has the potential to pay for itself.
 As Manny Coats, CEO of Helium10 notes, “PickFu.com is where I go when I want to quickly split test Amazon product images to actual Amazon Prime customers, and know which images customers prefer, before I make my product listing live.
 I get results within one hour with detailed ‘reasons why’ they voted a certain way.
 This has the potential to save thousands of dollars in lost sales from choosing the wrong image.”